How does the operation of a heat pump differ from a boiler?

 The heat pump is best run at all times as dictated by the external weather temperature and the internal room temperature.

-Because of the low temperature, it is not best suited to be operated intermittently like a boiler.
+Because of the low temperature operation, it is not best suited to be operated intermittently like a boiler.
 The heat pump needs to be run in a “steady state” and avoid the need to heat the house quickly.

 Understanding monobloc vs. split design